andrewljohnson/Deep-Trails/README.md

 Inside Docker, the following Python scripts will work.
 This will download all source data, tile it into training/test data and labels, train the neural net, and generate image and text output.

-The default data is eight NAIPs, which gets tiled into NxNx4 bands of data (RGB-IR bands).
+The default data is six NAIPs, which gets tiled into 64x64x4 bands of data (RGB-IR bands).
 The training labels derive from PBF files that overlap the NAIPs.

 ```
 python bin/create_training_data.py